 The classification depends on the Group's methodology for managing the financial assets and the contractual terms of the cash flows.
 Financial assets are not reclassified subsequent to their initial recognition.
-Trade receivables are stated net a no recourse receivables financing facility with Standard Chartered Bank.
+Trade receivables are stated net of amounts settled under a no recourse receivables financing facility with Standard Chartered Bank.